dotspencer/simple-svg-icons/README.md

 # Simple SVG Icons

-Resource for simple SVG icons
+Resource for simple SVG icons.
+All icons are 30 x 30px.

 **Play**